New French Passenger Tax on Private Jet Flights

 Understanding the Different Tax Categories

-The newly introduced departure tax applies to all flights departing from French airports and varies depending on the destination and aircraft type.
+The newly introduced departure tax applies exclusively to commercial aircraft operators and varies depending on the distance flown and aircraft type.
 Below are the key details:

 DestinationService CategoryTax (in Euros)